monrad/mac-playbook/README.md

     # Run the playbook.
     make provision

+    # Addtional tasks
+    Open up the `Mac Playbook - Bootstrap` note and follow it.

 ### Running a specific set of tagged tasks

 You can filter which part of the provisioning process to run by specifying a set of tags using `ansible-playbook`'s `--tags` flag.
 The tags available are `dotfiles`, `homebrew`, `mas` and `osx`.